 "I like to emphasize speaking Spanish in and outside of class.
 For example, my students regularly have video conferences with college students from Latin America and Spain, and I organize and lead summer trips to Mexico where I’ve been conducting research for years."

-Learning Spanish puts you on the inside track to nearly all careers, as bilinguialism and cultural competency are highly-prized skills in today's global economy.
+Learning Spanish puts you on the inside track to nearly all careers, as bilingualism and cultural competency are highly-prized skills in today's global economy.
 With language skills plus international experiences, you'll prepare for a fast start and long-term career success.

 Recent Employers & Industry Connections